Contractor-x/dev.to-challenge/readme.md

 - Responsive design with modern CSS
 - Interactive elements powered by JavaScript
-- Easy to run locally on any major Operating
+- Easy to run locally on any major Operating System

 ## Getting Started